 We published a special report, The Path to BIMI Implementation, for those who want to pursue this goal for email marketing in 2022.
-Email on Acid by Sinch worked to implement BIMI for our brand, and we can help you navigate some challenging roadblocks.
+Sinch Email on Acid worked to implement BIMI for our brand, and we can help you navigate some challenging roadblocks.
 The report takes you through our journey and what we learned from the experience.

 3. Optimize for dark mode emails

 Dark mode for email is growing in popularity.
 That creates some difficulties for email marketers who want their campaign designs to render as desired in all major email clients.
 It should come as no surprise that different email clients render things in dark mode differently.

 Topping the list for many email teams is problems with logos and images in dark mode.
 There are a few different ways to approach this challenge.
 Check out our article on optimizing logos for dark mode to grab some code and learn more.

 While it may be tough to determine whether a significant portion of your subscribers view emails in dark mode, optimizing emails for a dark user interface is a worthwhile goal in 2022.
 Our survey found that 72% of email marketers are already considering dark mode or plan to in the near future.